Member BenefitsCost Savings

 1. Pay less for healthcare

-You’ll pay less for healthcare in two ways when you use in-network providers:
+You could pay less for healthcare in two ways when you use in-network providers:

 • Coinsurance/copayment – Once you meet your deductible, you’ll pay just a portion of providers’ charges in the form of coinsurance and/or copayment.

-Why it matters?
+Why it matters.
 This is why you enrolled in health insurance – to pay less for healthcare.
 Depending on your plan’s stated coverage, coinsurance for a provider visit may be as low as 10% and the copayment as low as $15 once you have met your deductible.

 *Based on hypothetical 10% coinsurance for in-network provider.